AENY Spotlight Program

 VICTOR LYSAKOV FINE ART | Pebble Beach, California | Booth S313A

-Born in Siberia, Victor Lysakov fell in love with painting at an early age and appreciated that he could communicate his thoughts, feelings, and emotions through art.
+Born in Russia, Victor Lysakov fell in love with painting at an early age and appreciated that he could communicate his thoughts, feelings, and emotions through art.
 His early career was as an engineer and a cog in the Soviet machine, although he never stopped creating his art.
 His paintings of life, rich, colorful, and full of metaphor, were not of the style of the state-sanctioned Social Realism.
 It was too bizarre, too personal.

 In the mid 1980’s, with Gorbachev’s Perestroika, for artists not sanctioned by the Communist regime, there were few places to show, and showing in unauthorized locations was forbidden.
 Lysakov and others founded ARBATR, the first independent artists’ union to be granted that status and the permission to exhibit work.
 Their first exhibition was approved by the authorities and opened to the public on December 31, 1986.
 The artists involved wanted to promote freedom of expression and a revolutionary approach to art.
 They embraced abstraction, new realism, conceptual art, and the trans avant-garde.
 Within a year, the Secretary of the Artists’ Union of the USSR, recommended that ARBATR lose its official status as an artists’ union and was denied further access to a showroom.